 14. Hotel Savane **

 Built between 1947-1975, Hotel Savane sits at the north-east corner of the park.
-It’s completely abandoned and the inside destroyed.
-The exterior entryway is the best part, especially the curved portico plastered with ivy.
+It’s completely abandoned and the inside is destroyed.
+I would not recommend trying to enter.
+The exterior front entry is the best part anyway, especially the curved portico plastered with ivy.

 We had a look around but all three were clearly occupied, with vegetable gardens blocking the paths and residents busily collecting firewood in preparation for winter.